Address: 24 Lyndhurst Gardens, Hampstead, London NW3 5NW

 Our boys have the opportunity to experience a full range of sporting activities, with the main sports being football, rugby and cricket.
 Music lies at the heart of the school, with regular performance opportunities.
 Both sport and creative arts are highly valued.

 All form teachers have the responsibility to care for their pupils and teach them a range of topics relating to mental wellbeing through weekly PSHE lessons.
 The Headmaster and heads of year pride themselves in making themselves available both to pupils and parents.
 We hold regular workshops with outside speakers on a range of topics such as internet safety, bullying and mental health.

 King Edwards, Bath and St Edwards, Oxford (Academic); Haileybury (Music)

 Head Teacher’s Philosophy

 I want the pupils to achieve their full potential and make the most of all their opportunities, both academically and in extracurricular activities.
 When boys leave Lyndhurst they should be confident and believe in themselves, but with a recognition of the need to treat others with respect.

 - A high achieving and happy school where pupils understand the importance of tolerance, respect for others, and above all, kindness.

 - The small class sizes and the individual attention to all pupils.

-the school reflects the cultural mix of north west London.
+- The school is non-denominational and so reflects the cultural mix of north west London.

 - The school really feels like a family.